International Airline Licences—Introduction

 Please do not submit a copy of the relevant air services agreement/arrangement as part of your IAL application.

-Airlines are required to comply with audit measures administered by the Department of Infrastructure and Regional Development in order to maintain their International Airline Licence and continue conducting scheduled international air services to and from Australia.
+Airlines are required to comply with audit measures administered by the department in order to maintain their International Airline Licence and continue conducting scheduled international air services to and from Australia.
 Further details are outlined in the Maintaining Licence Status section.